Disease

 1. 1

-Improve air circulation immediately, adding a small fan on low speed nearby if the plant's current location tends to be still.
+Improve air circulation immediately, adding a small fan on low speed nearby if the plant's current location tends to be still, since moving air is one of the few conditions this fungus consistently struggles against.

 2. 2

-Remove heavily coated leaves and buds with clean scissors, since severely affected growth is unlikely to fully recover and continues serving as a spore source.
+Remove heavily coated leaves and buds with clean scissors, since severely affected growth is unlikely to fully recover and continues serving as an active spore source for the rest of the plant.

 3. 3

-Wipe lightly affected leaves gently with a soft, slightly damp cloth to remove surface spores, then follow with a potassium bicarbonate or neem oil-based fungicide made for mildew — treat buds as carefully as leaves, since this genus's mildew frequently colonizes flower buds before petals even open.
+Wipe lightly affected leaves gently with a soft, slightly damp cloth to remove surface spores, then follow with a potassium bicarbonate or neem oil-based fungicide made for mildew, treating buds as carefully as leaves since this genus's mildew frequently colonizes flower buds before petals even open.

 4. 4